CHPS Podcast Episode 8: What the Supreme Court's Tariff Decision Means for Environmental Regulation

 J. Chris White , Jerry D. Worsham II

-In this episode of CHPS of Insight, host Chris White sits down with Jerry D. Worsham II from Clark Hill’s Environmental & Natural Resources practice to discuss how the recent Supreme Court tariff decision could affect environmental regulation.
+In Episode 8 of CHPS of Insight, host Chris White welcomed Jerry Worsham from Clark Hill’s Environmental & Natural Resources practice to discuss the recent Supreme Court decisions and their potential ramifications for environmental law and policy in the United States.

 This podcast is intended for general informational purposes only and does not constitute legal or financial advice or a solicitation to provide legal services.
 The information in this podcast is not intended to create, and receipt of it does not constitute, a lawyer-client relationship.
 Listeners should not act upon this information without seeking professional legal counsel.
 The views and opinions expressed in the podcast represent those of the individual speaker only and are not necessarily the views of Clark Hill PLC.